-As shown in Figure 5, this nascent market has seen a slow growth path since Nissan entered the market in 2013, with BMW and Jaguar following in 2015 and 2018 respectively.
-Although the market is small and not showing significant growth, Audi, BYD, and Volvo are some of the automakers that are expected to enter the SA EV market in 2019.
+This market has seen a slow growth path since Nissan entered the market in 2013, with BMW and Jaguar following in 2015 and 2018 respectively.
+Although the market is small and not showing significant growth, Audi, Porsche, and Mercedes are some of the automakers that are expected to enter the SA EV market in 2020.